akhodakivskiy/VimFx/documentation/options.md

 #### Scroll step

 By default you can scroll using the arrow keys in Firefox.
-You can control how much they scroll by adjusting the following prefs:
+You can control how much they scroll by adjusting the following options:

 - `toolkit.scrollbox.horizontalScrollDistance`: `<left>`, `<right>`, `h`, `l`
 - `toolkit.scrollbox.verticalScrollDistance`:   `<down>`, `<up>`,    `j`, `k`

-(VimFx used to have a `scroll_step` pref, but is has been replaced by the above.)
+(VimFx used to have a `scroll_step` option, but is has been replaced by the above.)

 #### `scroll.full_page_adjustment` and `scroll.half_page_adjustment`